Diyasen Paya of Jetavanaramaya Monastery (ජේතවනාරාමයේ දියසෙන් පාය)

 Loading...

-The slab inscription (no 1) of king Mahinda IV (956-972 AD) mentions the name of this edifice as “Diyasen Paya” and the Jetavanarama monastery has been called “Dena Vehera“.
+The slab inscription (no. 1) of King Mahinda IV (956-972 AD) mentions the name of this edifice as “Diyasen Paya,” and the Jetavanarama monastery has been called “Dena Vehera.”

-Lines 17-19 of this inscription states ;
+Lines 17-19 of this inscription state,

 He built anew the great uposatha hall [named] Diya-sen , which displayed the grace of pilisat‘ to the Lord of Sages in summer . . . in the beautiful Dena-vehera.
 [Like] the golden Meru shining with gems of various kinds . . . he raised . . . with . . . work.
 He made an orb of the sun like unto a wheel of gems, which rolls to his hands as the fruit of his meritorious work.
-With a golden parasol like the orb of the sun shining on the Orient Mount, he adorned the head of the image [of the Lord of Sages], and with golden capital topped” pillars at the four corners, which displayed the splendor of his majesty widespread over the four continents, he made .(Wickremasinghe,1912).
+With a golden parasol like the orb of the sun shining on the Orient Mount, he adorned the head of the image [of the Lord of Sages], and with golden capital topped” pillars at the four corners, which displayed the splendour of his majesty widespread over the four continents, he made .(Wickremasinghe,1912).

 References